pokemon-speedrunning/speedrun-routes/routes/Gen 3/FireRed-LeafGreen/main/FRLG-Glitchless.md

 Every trainer here is an optional trainer, so avoid them all

 INDIGO PLATEAU
-Box heal and deposit slaves (from “Move” menu)
+Box heal and deposit poke friends (from “Move” menu)

 Buy max Full Restores (vv)